 Since the acquisition of the carbide insertion robot cell, the machine has been optimised to press in carbide at a rate equal to that of previous manual operations.
 The machine works accurately, and continuously for a long period of time until halted by an operator or a work cycle has been completed.
 This has increased the amount of available work force to tend to other components of the Redback Roller Reamers.

-For more information about the manufacturing facility and the recent changes to the workshop, please contact the Adelaide Head Office.
+For more information about the manufacturing facility and Redback products please contact us.